benc-uk/lua-game/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/benc-uk/lua-dungeon/build-deploy.yaml?style=for-the-badge&link=https%3A%2F%2Fgithub.com%2Fbenc-uk%2Flua-dungeon%2Factions%2Fworkflows%2Fbuild-deploy.yaml)

-Binaries are built as part of CI when main branch is updated, navigate to latest run (I can't find a way to permalink to this) and download the 'Lua Dungeon Windows Build' zip file, extract and run the lua-dungeon.exe file.
+Binaries are built as part of CI when main branch is updated, navigate to latest run (I can't find a way to permalink to this) and download the 'Lua Dungeon Windows Build' zip file, extract and run the lua-game.exe file.
 It's safe!

 ## 🛠️ Building